Financial-Times/smartlogic-concordance-transformer/runbooks/runbook.md

 # UPP - Smartlogic Concordance Transformer

-This service will listen to Kafka for a notification of a change made in Smartlogic, verify whether the change concerns concordance, convert the JSON-LD in the message to a normalised UPP view of a concordance and finally send the JSON to the concordance-rw-dynamodb.
+This service listens for changes made in Smartlogic and persists the resulting concordance changes in the Cloud Neo4j using "concordances-rw-neo4j".

 ## Code